mannconsulting/JNUC2024/README.md

 This is a small sampling of our full workflows suite.
 If you'd like a demo of our Compliance Report and a full list of workflows we automate please come see us at https://mann.com/jamf

 ## Help
 We provide support for these and other workflows for our customers, if you'd like assistance please consider a demo of our full Mann Jamf Workflows suite by visiting https://mann.com/jamf.
+If something isn't actually working do feel free to open a PR in GitHub, these are simplified versions of our internal scripts and errors may be introduced during the process of removing other logging functions.